brutesque/docker-swarm-over-vpn-mesh/README.md

 - Copy tf/modules.tf.example to tf/modules.tf and comment out the providers you haven't configured credentials for.
 - Copy secrets/config.tfvars.example to secrets/config.tfvars and adjust swarm settings to your liking.

-If you have a domain that you want to manual setup to connect to the swarm, add a CNAME to your DNS records pointed to one of your duckdns subdomains.
+If you have a domain that you want to manually setup to connect to the swarm, add a CNAME to your DNS records pointed to the first of your configured duckdns subdomains.
 Add your domain to the manual_domains list in config.tfvars.
-Make sure that the subdomain matches the services_subdomain variable in config.tfvars.
+Make sure that the new subdomain matches the services_subdomain variable in config.tfvars.
 Swarm services will be published under this subdomain.
-Note the wildcard prepended to the subdomain.

 ```
 name: *.swarm
 type: CNAME
 value: my-duckdns-subdomain.duckdns.org.
 ```
-Make sure to include the dot at the end.
+Make sure to include the wildcard in the name field and the dot at the end of the value field.

 ### Execute deployment